 What do we use benchmarking for?

-In the context of educational quality, it is not only important to look internally at the study programme, but also to look externally.
+In the context of educational quality, it is not only important to look internally at the study programme, but also to look outward.
 How do other, similar study programmes profile themselves?
 What specialisations are covered?
 How do the various players in the educational landscape distinguish themselves?
-By looking over the wall at our (national and international) neighbours, we can learn a lot about the education we offer.
+The process of comparing a study programme with similar programmes at other institutions at home and abroad is called benchmarking.
+By looking at our (national and international) neighbours, we can learn a a great deal about our own profile, vision and identity.

 What does benchmarking consist of?